Depression Diagnosis and Treatment

 Feeling Hopeless, Worthless, and Pessimistic

 People with sadness may struggle with losing hope, feeling worthless, or becoming pessimistic.
 Many people who struggle with depression might also experience suicidal thoughts or ideation, which is the extreme of these symptoms.
-Because of this issue, it is very important to seek help from a health care professional.7
+Because of this issue, it is very important to seek help from a healthcare professional.7

 Angry Outbursts, Irritability, or Frustration